 step’s web application should now be running at the following address http://localhost:8080.
 You can log in immediately as an admin using the following default credentials:

 If you can log into the application, your installation is most likely successfully.
 Let’s just make sure that your agent has registered successfully against the controller by taking a look at the Grid’s current state.
 Just click on the Grid tab in the upper menu.
 It should take you to a page listing the currently connected agents, which looks like this:

-The entry at the bottom displaying an http url and a green monitoring bar with the number 10 indicates that your agent has successfully connected and is ready to receive a workload.
+The entry at the bottom displays a http url, and a green monitoring bar (in the example with the number 10) indicating that your agent has successfully connected and is ready to receive a workload.